islammohy/mvc_provider/README.md

 ### Prerequisites

-Before running this project, make sure you have Flutter and Dart installed on your system.
+Before running this project, make sure you have Flutter and Dart installed on your system. and add provider to your project.

 ### Installation